A Young American Dies in Paraguay: Mushroom Tea, Murder, Rape, and a Cover-Up

 Alex has not been properly buried.
 Kim said they were hoping the FBI could still assist them in the investigation.

 “I have two objectives.
 One is to bring justice to our family,” said Kim.
-Four months after she came home following Alex’s death, Kim began working with Maryland Congressmen Chris Van Hollen and Ben Cardin to see what can be done.
+Four months after she came home following Alex’s death, Kim began working with Maryland Congressman (now Senator) Chris Van Hollen and Sen. Ben Cardin to see what can be done.

 Her other objective is to change the laws in the United States so that no American citizen can be murdered without the FBI getting involved.
 “More people have to understand what happens to you when you travel overseas,” Kim told The Daily Beast.“We’re in an administration right now that is seeking Americans first.
 This is a perfect time for us to change laws.”

-Kim says she and the family can forgive in order to move on, but she needs to know what happened … but, then, she thinks she may never know.
+Kim says she and the family can forgive in order to move on, but she needs to know what happened… but, then, she thinks she may never know.

 “I have to put away the thought that we’re going to know what truly happened.
 It’s the truth and the lies and you meet somewhere in the middle,” said Kim.